callumflack/iremono/README.md

 1. Install: `yarn add callumflack/iremono` or `npm i callumflack/iremono`.

+2. Iremono uses postcss.
+Install the deps: `yarn add postcss-mixins postcss-easy-import postcss-preset-env`

-2. Create a variables file.
+3. Create a variables file.
 See `variables.example.css`.
 This lists all the css custom properties used.
 You can customise everything in `iremono` from this file.

-3. Import your `variables.css` and `iremono` into your CSS index file, as described below.
+4. Import your `variables.css` and `iremono` into your CSS index file, as described below.
 The order of imports matters: add your variables first, then font-faces (if required), and then `iremono`.
 Theme stylings should be last.
 This way, all utilities and mixins within `iremono` will be available to use in your theme css as well.

 ```css
 /* Variables */